volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 });
 ```

-The test above is just an example, it checks if the **App** component contains welcome message.
+The test above is just an example, it checks if the **App** component contains a welcome message.

 Please, refer to the [official documentation](https://enzymejs.github.io/enzyme/docs/api/) to read more about **Enzyme**.

 ## ESlint

-**ESLint** is a tool for identifying and reporting on patterns found in ​JavaScript code, with the goal of making code more consistent and avoiding bugs.
+**ESLint** is a tool for identifying and reporting on patterns found in ​JavaScript code, intending to make code more consistent and avoiding bugs.

 It's extremely useful when there are a lot of developers working with the project, as it allows to have one centralized code style configuration.